 Once you’ve found a property that you like and which fits your needs, the next step is to request a viewing.
-Simply select the ‘Request a viewing’ button on the property details and fill the short form, or alternatively you can call or email the relevant branch.
+Simply select the ‘Request a viewing’ button on the property details and fill in the short form, or alternatively you can call or email the relevant branch.

 Here are a few things to bear in mind before you head off to view a property:

-Location and Exterior
+Location and exterior

-On your way to the viewing and as you arrive, get a feel for that road and area at that time of day.
+On your way to the viewing and as you arrive, get a feel for the road and area at that time of day.
 Take a good look around the outside of the property and check that it has been well maintained.

-Is there anything immediately that looks like it needs work?
+Is there anything that looks like it needs work?
 Pay particular attention to windows, guttering and what you can see of the roof.

 For flats and properties with shared communal areas or gardens, find out how often the communal areas are cleaned and the grounds maintained.

 Once inside the property, look closely at how well it has been maintained:

 - Look at the security of the doors and windows.
 What are the locks like?

 - Confirm how the property is heated and think about how well insulated it looks/feels.